29 July 2020

 When I first started on retinoids for age-proofing my skin a few years back, I also experienced redness, peeling and irritation.
 It took almost a year for me to finally tolerate using retinoic acid (tretinoin).
 My personal retinoid experience was a journey that demanded patience and taking a step back on some days.
 I’m now using retinoic acid (tretinoin), the most potent form of retinoid.
 This journey has paid off for me; especially now that I can’t get my lasers and peels at my clinic because of Circuit Breaker.

 In this review on retinoids, I’ll be discussing what you need to know about this skincare superhero before you get started.
 If you’re confused about the differences between retinols vs retinoids and whether retinoids are safe, this guide will answer these questions as well.
 Plus, I’ll be sharing tips on how you can avoid the much dreaded side effects of purging and retinoid dermatitis.
+If you would like to know about my product recommendations, please read 5 Affordable Popular Retinoid Serums Reviewed.

 Retinoids is the family of compounds derived from vitamin A. You may have heard of retinol, adapalene and retinoic acid- these are examples of retinoids.
 Not all retinoids are equal.
 Within the different retinoids are pharmacological differences that affect their behaviour and results on the skin.